Documents available to help meetings comply with the General Data Protection Regulation (and others) are listed below.

 - Information sheet on the Britain Yearly Meeting's contact database.
 Please contact the Data Protection Group (see below) for a copy.

-- Area meetings not registered with the Charity Commission and the Office of the Scottish Charity Regulator are not covered by Britain Yearly Meeting's original registration with the Information Commissioner's Office.
+- Area meetings not registered with the Charity Commission and the Office of the Scottish Charity Regulator are covered by Britain Yearly Meeting's original registration with the Information Commissioner's Office.
 Each year we ask area meetings to complete the current compliance form (Word).
 See below to access guidance on whether area meetings registered with the Charity Commission and the Office of the Scottish Charity Regulator need to register.

 - When you email more than one person you can reveal personal information - their email addresses.
 Here is a guidance note about being considerate of Friends when emailing (Word).